finos-labs/finos-hackathon-template/.github/CONTRIBUTING.md

-# Contributing to the FINOS dtcc Hackathon
+# Contributing to the FINOS Hackathon

-The FINOS DTCC Hackathon is [Apache 2.0 licensed](LICENSE) and accepts contributions via git pull requests.
+The FINOS Hackathon is [Apache 2.0 licensed](LICENSE) and accepts contributions via git pull requests.
 Each commit must include a DCO line in the git commit message:

 `Signed-off-by: GitHub User Name <your.email@example.com>`